crytic/slither/CONTRIBUTING.md

 - Create a test in `tests`
 - Update `ALL_TEST` in `tests/test_detectors.py`
 - Run `python ./tests/test_detectors.py --generate`.
 This will generate the json artifacts in `tests/expected_json`.
 Add the generated files to git.
+  - If updating an existing detector, identify the respective json artifacts and then delete them, or run `python ./tests/test_detectors.py --overwrite` instead.
 - Run `pytest ./tests/test_detectors.py` and check that everything worked.

 To see the tests coverage, run `pytest  tests/test_detectors.py  --cov=slither/detectors --cov-branch --cov-report html`